Xinglab/SQUID/README.md

 		Introns that are not partly overlapped with exons or overlapped with other introns.

 	E:
         	Introns that are partly overlapped with exons but not overlapped with other introns.

+   	I:
-   	I:  Introns that are overlapped with other introns but not overlapped with exons.
+		Introns that are overlapped with other introns but not overlapped with exons.

+    	EI:
-    EI: Introns that are both overlapped with exons and other introns.
+    		Introns that are both overlapped with exons and other introns.
-		The observed counts divided by the expected counts of the intron

 Requirements
 ------------